Last Updated on June 11, 2021 by Oddmund Groette

-Our research indicates the RSI is one of the most useful indicators for trading stocks.
+Our research indicates the RSI is one of the most useful indicators for trading stocks and is very useful to develop strategies.
 However, it does not work on its own.
 Filters or additional criteria are needed in order for the RSI to be used in a trading strategy.
 The indicator works best on securities that are mean-reverting.

 Most websites present the Relative Strength Index by using anecdotal evidence.
 But in order to find out if something really has any predictive value you need to backtest.
 We have backtested trading systems for over 20 years and we can confirm that the RSI works reasonably well on stocks and stock indices.
 As such, the RSI can be used in trading strategies that are mean-reverting, but only when you add some more criteria, variables, or filters.

 If you find this article useful, you might want to have a look at our landing pages for a lot of other trading strategies and edges:

 The RSI is an oscillator that measures the magnitude of both gains and losses over a period of n days.
 You decide the number of days, normally adjusted to the time frame of your analysis.
 The value of RSI can be a maximum of 100, and the minimum can be zero.

 The values oscillate and a low value is regarded as more bullish than high readings.
 The main idea is to use it as an overbought or oversold indicator.
 Thus, RSI works only on assets that are mean-reverting.